Outdoors and Active

 Bath nourishes the body as well as the mind.
 The city is brimming with sports, activities and adventures.
-It’s the complete A to Z of get-up-and-go things to do, from hot air ballooning to walking, swimming to cycling.
-And if you’d prefer to watch not participate, cheer Bath Rugby on at The Rec or enjoy a day at the races at Bath Racecourse.
+It’s the complete A-to-Z of get-up-and-go things to do, from hot air ballooning to walking, rowing to cycling.
+And if you’d prefer to watch not participate, you can cheer on Bath Rugby at the Rec or enjoy a day at the races at Bath Racecourse.

 Our countryside is also bursting with things to do.
 A good choice of outdoor activity centres lay on clay pigeon shooting, climbing, quad biking and driving experiences (the latter at Castle Combe, one of the UK’s fastest circuits) – not to mention quirky fun days out for groups that involve themed games, inflatables, fat suits, fancy dress and catapults!

-We’re proud of our sporting heritage here in Bath, and love to share it with visitors when Bath Rugby Club – one of the oldest in the world – plays at home at the famous ‘Rec’ ground.
-And up on the hill above there’s Bath Racecourse, a popular horse racing venue that’s more stylish than ever thanks to a recent multi-million-pound makeover.
+We’re proud of our sporting heritage here in Bath, and love to share it with visitors when Bath Rugby Club – one of the oldest in the world – plays at home at the famous Recreation Ground.
+And up on the hill above, there’s Bath Racecourse, a popular horse racing venue that’s more stylish than ever thanks to a recent multi-million-pound makeover.

 Bath has plenty to keep sports fans busy.